 Hanoi grilled fish with dill & green onion - Source: halotravel

-Considered the center of Vietnamese cuisine, this city is a point of convergence with the characteristics of Vietnamese cuisine, still containing the culture, ingenuity, and sophistication of Hanoians.
-Visiting Hanoi Vietnam, you can easily enjoy the local specialties, ranging from pho, spring rolls, West lake shrimp cakes, La Vong fish cakes, egg coffee, lotus tea...
-But there is also a wide range of dishes from other regions from mountainous dishes such as wild bee pupae, Muong pork,... central dishes such as Hue beef noodle soup, Cao Lau... to Saigon dishes such as Hu Tieu,… Absorbing culinary features of many different cuisines, the cuisine of Vietnam Hanoi city still keeps its own sophistication and uniqueness, making it even more special.
+Considered the center of Vietnamese cuisine, this city is a point of convergence with the characteristics of Vietnamese culinary, still containing the culture, ingenuity, and sophistication of Hanoians.
+Visiting Hanoi Vietnam, you can easily enjoy the local specialties, ranging from pho, spring rolls, West lake shrimp cakes, La Vong fermented fried fish with dill (Cha ca La Vong), Hanoi egg coffee, west lake lotus tea,...
+But there is also a wide range of dishes from other regions from mountainous dishes such as wild bee pupae, Muong pork,... central dishes such as Hue beef noodle soup, Cao Lau,... to Saigon dishes such as Hu Tieu,… Absorbing culinary features of many different cuisines, the cuisine of Vietnam Hanoi city still keeps its own sophistication and uniqueness, making it even more special.

-A specialty not to be missed is Com Lang Vong, which carries the beauty and sophistication of the local cuisine.
+A specialty not to be missed is Com Lang Vong - Vietnamese young green rice, which carries the beauty and sophistication of the local cuisine.
 As a special gift in all the gifts of the capital, making Com consists of many complicated stages, requiring special attention from the makers.
 In addition, when it comes to the cuisine of Hanoi, it is impossible not to mention "bun cha" with fragrant and golden brown pieces of grilled meat, both crispy and chewy.
 White vermicelli, sweet and sour sauce, fresh vegetables, and rich flavored grilled meat will make you remember this dish forever.

 With a rich history, culture and cuisine, Hanoi city is definitely a must-visit destination in Vietnam.
 Take some trips to Hanoi Vietnam, you should not miss out spending time strolling around and immersing yourself in the small streets to feel the vibe of the city.